parts of the dataframe

 Common Errors in Tidyverse

 For the last bit of this workshop, we will go over some common errors that happen when manipulating data.
 Let’s make a dataframe to work with.
-This example is with intial and final wet weights after 1 week of growth of different kelp species.
+This example tracks scheduled and actual flight durations (in hours) for different aircraft types.

 ## parts of the dataframe